ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 Cons:

-1. It is impossible to have multiple type of mentions when `nimble-list-option` is used in the default slot.
-If we use slot names to differentiate between various type of mentions, the rich text editor needs to be aware of all the type of mentions like user slot name, issue slot name etc, through an attribute value.
+1. It is impossible to have multiple types of mentions when `nimble-list-option` is used in the default slot.
+If we use slot names to differentiate between various types of mentions, the rich text editor needs to be aware of all the type of mentions like user slot name, issue slot name, etc, through an attribute value.
 2. The slot-based approach is not configurable, meaning that if a user wishes to customize the entire user mention with some arbitrary value, the only viable option is to include it within the options.
 In contrast, the configuration-based approach readily allows for the inclusion of arbitrary values in the parent container element, making customization more straightforward.
-For an example, in future if we are configuring the `character` to trigger the user mention from the client, it is simple to add it like below,
+For example, in the future if we are configuring the `character` to trigger the user mention from the client, it is simple to add it like below,
-    ```html
+    ```HTML
     <nimble-rich-text-mention-user character="@">
         <nimble-mapping-mention-user
             key="user-id-1"